ajcumine/pokelm/BLOG.md

 ### Back to Elm Application

 I had a number of problems getting the elm application to work as I wanted in the end.
 I ended up working with a colleague who was familiar with elm and having him explain some of the things that I was struggling with.
 He shared one of his personal projects with me and I used that along with his guidance and some other open source projects to get to [this point ](https://github.com/ajcumine/pokelm/tree/92b62586fd9eb737fe803581939069d5abf21de5).
 As you can see from the Main.elm in the code at this point, all of the update logic and model changes are handled here.
-All pokedex and route logic are handled in their own separate modules, with only a thin layer exposed between them.
+All Pokedex and route logic are handled in their own separate modules, with only a thin layer exposed between them.

 ### Page 2

-I added a second page on the `/pokemon` route and had that give me the name and id of the pokemon for the route.
+I added a second page on the `/pokemon` route and had that give me the name and id of the Pokemon for the route.
 Fairly simple so far.
 But I wanted more details, things that could only be provided by a series of Http.get requests chained together.
 This is where I started investigating [Tasks](https://package.elm-lang.org/packages/elm/core/latest/Task).

 With a little help pairing with a colleague I converted my single get request into a Task and had the same visual logic but with Task based requests.
 This way I could add more get request tasks without having to update more core logic.

 I then added two more chained requests and mapped the data out into a model I wanted using `Task.andThen` and `Task.map2`.
 There was even a recursive type for decoding in there which took a little bit of work but I managed to get working.
-With all this I had my pokemon page ready ([github](https://github.com/ajcumine/pokelm/tree/48fb0490cfd47a1ff62f508b49c3c769ac818e5f)).
+With all this I had my Pokemon page ready ([github](https://github.com/ajcumine/pokelm/tree/48fb0490cfd47a1ff62f508b49c3c769ac818e5f)).

 ### Refactoring

 **TLDR:** _Don't worry about refactoring unless there's a problem to solve with it.
 Long files are ok in elm._

-[At this point](https://github.com/ajcumine/pokelm/commit/48fb0490cfd47a1ff62f508b49c3c769ac818e5f) I had 2 seperate pages, a pokedex page and a pokemon page.
+[At this point](https://github.com/ajcumine/pokelm/commit/48fb0490cfd47a1ff62f508b49c3c769ac818e5f) I had 2 seperate pages, a Pokedex page and a pokemon page.
 I realised I needed to do some refactoring, or at least the old coding school habits started to kick in and I was itching to do some anyway.
 I looked across my codebase and saw long files (Pokedex.elm at almost 170 lines and Pokemon.elm at almost 300 lines), repeated code, and large view functions.

 The usual things I would think of when refactoring from my background of JS/ruby are:

-- splitting code into seperate files
+- splitting code into separate files
 - moving reusable view html into "Component" files
 - split reused helper functions into some kind of helper library
 - sort out my file structure before I have a real mess on my hands